GrapeColor/shard_allocator/README.md

 ```

 ## Environments

+### BOT_PATH
+Relative path of your bot.
+When you specify this, you do not need to specify a path in the command.

 ### DISCORD_TOKEN
 Discord bot token.
 When you specify this, you do not need to specify a token in the command.